 Description Number of additional ADE instances that can still be instantiated using the current license, beyond those that are already running.

-Usage nAvail = license.AvailableLicenseInstances

-Remarks Your license to use ADE may or may not limit the number of instances of ADE that can be simultaneously active on the same computer.
+Data type integer Access read Usage nAvail = license.AvailableLicenseInstances Remarks Your license to use ADE might or might not limit the number of instances of ADE that can be simultaneously active on the same computer.
 For licenses that do impose a limit, this property how many additional ADE instances (equivalent to the number of CAEngine instances) can be created on this computer within the limit imposed by the license.